Skip to content Skip to footer

 Funding the HSe4Metrics platform is an investment in the nation’s human capital—one that will strengthen the U.S. economy and empower all families and individuals, from the most privileged to the most marginalized.

-Its founding legislation should have been rewritten—or the Department itself restructured or terminated.
+Its founding legislation should have been rewritten—or the Department itself restructured or even terminated.
 The law that created the DOE seemed to forget that President Kennedy ever existed.

 The good news: the HSe4Metrics platform, in the hands of a bipartisan Congress and a forward-thinking president, can remake the nation’s K–12 student performance.